visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 X Ray Image Query
 -----------------

-Generates a simulated radiograph by tracing rays through a volume using an absorbtivity and emissivity variable.
+The X Ray Image Query generates a simulated radiograph by tracing rays through a volume using an absorbtivity and emissivity variable.
 The absorbtivity and emissivity variables must be zone centered and can be either scalar variables or array variables.
 If using an array variable, the query will generate an image per array variable component.